gnfrazier/gnfrazier.github.io/_posts/2018-1-18-fear-of-curly-braces.md

 It triggered what I can only explain as a 'Flight or Fight' response.
 Elevated heart rate, sweating, nervousness.
 While there were more than  2 \{ \} in the snippet he sent, it was just a little JavaScript.

 I am sure _Timor Crispus Adstringit_ is not uncommon.
 Frequently "what's with all these curly braces?" is expressed on various podcasts I listen to.
 I feel the need to at least have a good understanding of JavaScript.
-How can I overcome this horrible condition?
+How can I overcome this annoying condition?